Carlos Alvarez (soccer, born 1990): Lower divisions

 On February 2, 2016, Alvarez was announced as the first-ever signing by San Antonio FC.

 On March 23, 2017, Alvarez was announced as the first-ever signing by Los Angeles FC, but was waived by the club before their inaugural season in 2018.

-Alvarez was signed by Loudoun United on July 17, 2019 for the remainder of the 2019 USL season, and scored his only goal for the club on August 9, 2019 in Loudoun's Segra Field opener.
+Alvarez was signed by Loudoun United on July 17, 2019, for the remainder of the 2019 USL season, and scored his only goal for the club on August 9, 2019, in Loudoun's Segra Field opener.

 On February 8, 2020, Alvarez joined San Diego Loyal.

 Coaching career

-Following his retirement from professional football, Alvarez began his coaching career, joining San Diego Surf SC.
+Following his retirement from professional football, Alvarez began his coaching career, joining San Diego Surf.
+Carlos has coached the 2014, 2015, and 2012 youth teams at the Surf under Billy Garton.